hphelion/documentation/commercial/GA1/commerical.services-identity-integrate-ldap.md

 - [Include the configuration files in the installation](#install)

 ## Prerequisites {#pre}
-Before starting the integration, make sure your environment meets the following prerequisites:
+Before starting the integration, make sure your environment meets the following prerequisite:

 - LDAP server is up and running in a network accessible from the overcloud.
-- HP Helion OpenStack is [installed](/helion/openstack/install/overview/) and [verified](/helion/openstack/install/verify/).

 ## Generate configuration files {#config}